Your First Personal Training Session is Free

 - Call (479) 524-8028 to schedule

-The Sportmetrics ACL Injury Prevention Program is a 6-week program.
+Based on the results of the assessment, Brooks will develop a program specific to the athlete’s needs.
+The number of visits recommended will also be based upon the results of the assessment.
 Athletes are taught how to properly position their body while jumping and landing.
 The exercises are designed with neuromuscular retraining in mind.
 Athletes will begin by learning proper mechanics of simple jumping drills and progress to plyometric and multi-directional sport-like movements.
 Sound mechanics are the key to reducing injury risk.

 Why is ACL injury prevention training important?